 Your small business designation at your SAM registration places you in the small business set-aside market for 23% of the total goods and services the federal government buys.
 Within small business, there are additional self-certifications and SBA certifications to which you can apply if you qualify.small business designations

 Self-certification occurs when you respond to government requests for proposals, cite you registration number and state in your proposal certifications and representations that you are a Small Business and whether or not you have set-aside designations.

 Procurement contracting officers and prime contractors are responsible for verifying self-certifications.
 Owners claiming designations must have a major equity share in the business and must be involved in running the business operations.

 The SBA certifies Small, Disadvantaged Businesses under their "8(a) Program".
 The application for this certification is available at the SBA Web Site for businesses who qualify by virtue of minority ownership and minority involvement in running the business operations.
 The SBA reviews, approves and grants 8(a) Certifications to small minority-owned businesses.
 Please see the following link:

 Federal agencies and prime contractors are required to set goals and contract to achieve annual objectives for each of the above certifications within the overall 23% small business contracting mandate required by statute.
 Procurements are regularly "set-aside" for these designations to achieve government and prime contractor annual objectives.
 Procurements are also set-aside for small business in general, which includes companies who may not qualify for the additional small business certifications discussed above.

 B. Capability Statement

-With your small business CCR registration and additional certifications, you are ready to develop your capability statement.
+With your small business SAM registration and additional certifications, you are ready to develop your capability statement.
 This document will be a promotional brochure which on paper and through the electronic media advertises who you are, what your do and why the government or prime contractors should buy from you.
 Major elements of your capability statement in addition to your small business designation and certifications are as follows: